ZoranStojsavljevic/Android_12_BT_SCO_Audio_HAL/Android_build/build_Android_12/README.md

 Ensure Java is set to OpenJDK 11:

 	$ sudo update-alternatives --config java

+Make sure the Java environment is set correctly by running:

+	$ java -version

 ### 2. Download the Android 12 Source Code